-There are several ethnic minorities in South Viet-Nam, the largest being the Chinese (over 1 million), the mountain-dwellers or montagnards (600,000), and the Cambodians (500,000).
+There are several ethnic minorities in South Viet-Nam, the largest being the Chinese (more than 1 million), the mountain-dwellers or Montagnards (600,000), and the Cambodians (500,000).
 Smaller minority groups include Chams, Malays, Indians, and French.

 Religion and Education